 How good is your English?

-You must be able to demonstrate proof of your English language skills, by showing that you have ‘upper intermediate’ level English (a minimum of CEFR level B2 in each of the four components of language learning; reading, writing, listening and speaking) - either by passing the Test of English as a Foreign Language (TOEFL) at 550 (with no less than 4.0 in TWE, TOEFL paper-based) or at 80+ (with no less than 18 in the writing subcore, TOEFL iBT) or by passing the International English Language Testing System (IELTS) at level 6.0 (with no component score lower than 5.5) or IELTS level 7.0 for FdSc/BSc (Hons) Veterinary Nursing.
+You must be able to demonstrate proof of your English language skills, by showing that you have ‘upper intermediate or intermediate’ level English (a minimum of CEFR level B1 for degree programmes and B2 for Level 3 programmes in each of the four components of language learning; reading, writing, listening and speaking) - either by passing the Test of English as a Foreign Language (TOEFL) at 550 (with no less than 4.0 in TWE, TOEFL paper-based) or at 80+ (with no less than 18 in the writing subcore, TOEFL iBT) or by passing the International English Language Testing System (IELTS) at level 6.0 (with no component score lower than 5.5) or IELTS level 7.0 for FdSc/BSc (Hons) Veterinary Nursing.

 How to apply to the College?